Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Phillips Financial Background

-Shannon Hardiek owns the second-largest amount of company shares and is the firm’s COO.
+Shannon Hardiek owns the second-largest number of company shares and is the firm’s COO.
 Hardiek also works as a financial advisor.

-Three additional CFPs work here, along with one certified public accountant (CPA) and two accredited investment fiduciaries (AIFs).
+In total, the firm currently features four CFPs along with one certified public accountant (CPA) and two accredited investment fiduciaries (AIFs).

 Phillips Financial Investment Process